sappelhoff/sp_experiment/README.md

 First, there will be a general navigation to:

+1. run the experiment automatically (the full experiment)
-1. run the experiment
+1. run the experiment (if only parts should be run)
-2. do some test trials
+1. do some test trials
-3. calculate bonus money given a participant ID
+1. calculate bonus money given a participant ID
+1. just show some instructions

 For the general flow, select `run_experiment`.
 This will open a GUI that asks for the following information: